yosiaLukumai/pymongo-wrappers/README.md

 ## ***Creating***
-Note: Advantages of PyMongooses is that it's Schema are validated and default value are passed if not there
+Note: Advantages of PyDbSchema is that it's Schema are validated and default value are passed if not there
 ### **Methods**

 Model.insertOne(data<dic>)     -> # Insert One object passed into the collection Used